lsst/LDM-493/_platforms.rst

 LSST the Docs (LTD) is a platform for continuously publishing versioned documentation to the web.
 LTD is more fully described in `SQR-006`_; please see that technote for details beyond the scope of this summary.

-All DM documentation projects are published with LTD.
+All DM documentation projects maintained in a version control system (Git, GitHub) are published with LTD.
+Other documents are published with :ref:`DocuShare <docushare>`.

 LSST the Docs's key features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following LTD features are key to the DM documentation architecture:
+The following LTD features are key to the DM Documentation Architecture:

 - **LTD is a service that hosts static websites,** that is, websites that do not require server-side rendering logic.
-  Supporting only static websites assures that LTD is reliable and scalable.
+  Supporting only static websites ensures that LTD is reliable and scalable.
   This design decision also coerces documentation into a format that can be readily archived, which is important to DM's scientific legacy.

 - **Each documentation project hosted by LTD is published from a unique subdomain of the lsst.io domain.**